 Exchanges are basically like big-box retailers like Target or Walmart.
 You’ll find a similar variety of options there including clothing (military clothing sales, too!), electronics, household items, and sometimes even motor vehicles.

 Not all amenities are offered at all installations, but the bigger the base the more elaborate the options are likely to be.
-To enter an on-base commissary, Base Exchange (BX), Post Exchange (PX), or other facilities you must show a current military ID card, dependent ID card, etc. You may be carded for all purchases on post to verify your status as an authorized user but that is a small inconvenience.
+To enter an on-base commissary, Base Exchange (BX), Post Exchange (PX), or another facility you must show a current military ID card, dependent ID card, etc. You may be carded for all purchases on post to verify your status as an authorized user but that is a small inconvenience.

 Read More: Commissaries And Exchanges: What You Need To Know